PLUS Loan Eligibility Criteria

 Submission Process

-The first step to secure a PLUS loan is completing the Master Promissory Note (MPN).
-This document outlines the terms and conditions of the loan.
+The first step to secure a PLUS loan is completing the Master Promissory Note (MPN), which outlines the terms and conditions of the loan.
 The process involves providing personal information, including your social security number and driver’s license number.

 Parent vs. Graduate Student MPN

 There are two types of MPNs for PLUS loans: one for parents and another for graduate students.
-Parents should ensure they complete the correct MPN to avoid delays in processing their loan application.
+Parents should ensure they complete the correct MPN to ensure timely loan application processing.

 E-Signature Option

-When completing the MPN online, applicants can use an e-signature.
+Applicants can use an e-signature to complete the MPN online.
 This feature streamlines the process by allowing electronic signatures instead of traditional paper signatures, making it more convenient for borrowers.

 Document Retention